-Resident care coordinators must skillfully blend their nursing and organizational skills to run their facilities.
-These individuals are responsible for finances, staff, facility operations, and resident care.
-They must possess strong communication abilities and strive for a high amount of organization.
-Common requirements include prior experience with geriatric patients and credentials such as RN or LPN certifications.
+Resident care coordinators must blend nursing and organizational skills to run their facilities.
+These individuals are responsible for finances, staffing, facility operations, and resident care.
+Common requirements include prior experience with geriatric patients and credentials such as RN or LPN licensure.

 Resident care coordinators work with patients who require assistance with day-to-day living.
 Generally, resident care coordinators are responsible for overseeing the smooth operations of the facility.
 They supervise current employees and the events that take place within the facility.
 They also recruit and hire new employees, ensure all necessary paperwork is in place, and provide orientation sessions for the new hires.
 Evaluations must be conducted for all employees and any complaints or concerns are looked into by the resident care coordinator.

 Careful monitoring of healthcare routines for residents is absolutely necessary.
 Any irregularities must be immediately reported to a superior such as a registered nurse (RN) consultant who can stabilize the situation.
 Any residents who seem to be in very poor health or at risk for complications must be monitored closely according to a plan created by the resident care coordinator, who interacts with other professionals, residents, and their families.
 Individuals in this occupation should possess a high amount of tact and sensitivity for difficult situations.

 Most employers require these managerial leaders to have either an RN or licensed practical nurse (LPN) credential and possess two or more years of experience in a relevant work environment, commonly gerontological.
 This is largely due to the fact that resident care coordinators must know proper medical techniques and practices as well as being familiar with the legal regulations for long-term care giving.
 Some employers prefer that their resident care coordinators be CPR and First Aid certified or hold bachelor's degrees in nursing or nursing administration.